CEWilkie/FYPythonWorkshop_27.11.2024/Guides/A Guide To FileHandling.md

 is also fully capable of interacting with files.
 This may be deleting, creating, writing to and reading from.

-This guide will cover specifically the inbuilt `open()` file manager within python, alongside the usage of additional specialised libraries for handling CSV / Excel files such as `Pandas`.
+This guide will cover specifically the inbuilt `open()` file manager within python, and parsing CSVs and their data.

 ##
 ### In-Built File Handling